Friendly Beaches Recipes

 150 g raw sugar

 400 g plain yoghurt

-Soak gelatin sheets in cold water for 15 minutes or until soft.
+Soak gelatine sheets in cold water for 15 minutes or until soft.
 In the mean time place vanilla seeds and empty pod along with the cream, milk, and sugar in a saucepan.
 Gently bring to a simmer over medium heat removing just before boiling point.
-Squeeze out excess water from the gelatin and add gelatin to the milk mixture.
+Squeeze out excess water from the gelatine and add gelatine to the milk mixture.
 Stir to dissolve.
 Allow cooling to room temperature before adding the yoghurt (very important!
 Mixture will separate otherwise).
 Pour into 14 x 125 ml moulds.
-Set in the refrigerator for 8 hours or over night before serving.
+Set in the refrigerator for 8 hours or overnight before serving.
 (You can make these at about 10am the morning you are to serve them).

 4 punnets strawberries

 1 cup loosely packed fresh basil leaves